 E. Follow the “Inverted Pyramid Model”

 Newspapers have been following the inverted pyramid model for the longest time.
 It is a great way to structure your content in a way that readers will make the most out of it.

 F. Use Strategic Formatting

 Don’t overdo it by highlight everything.
-This would have the same effect as highlighting nothing.
+Too much highlighting would have the same effect as highlighting nothing.

 Over to You

 Keeping your readers engaged is a massive problem in content marketing, but it’s not difficult to solve if you create and structure your content right.

 By being clear and upfront in your titles, grabbing readers’ attention in the introduction, and organizing your content in a visually pleasing manner, you can quickly make your content 2x more engaging.

 Here’s what you should take away from this post: